FFTW Reference

 consecutive components, now of the output data type; this is exactly

 what rfftwnd does.
-Specifically, it uses an ostride_t
+Specifically, it uses an ostride_t equal to

 realize that some extra buffer space is required in order to perform